Uberspace/lab/source/guide_wallabag.rst

 Prerequisites
 =============

-We're using :manual:`PHP <lang-php>` in the stable version 7.1:
+We're using :manual:`PHP <lang-php>` in the stable version 7.3:

 ::

- [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.1'
+ [isabell@stardust ~]$ uberspace tools version show php Using 'PHP' version: '7.3'
  [isabell@stardust ~]$

+.. warning:: Wallabag 2.3.x does not work with PHP 7.4

 .. include:: includes/my-print-defaults.rst